danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

                 s1.close()
                 raise

-We then call the custom function *get_dates_for_years* function for 3 years back from the current year and 0 years forward in order to use dates to fetch the last 4 years of pricing data.
+We then call the custom function *get_dates_for_years* function for 3 years back from the current year and 0 years forward to use dates to fetch the last 4 years of pricing data.

             # Generate the date range of 3 years back as of yesterday
             start_date, end_date = get_dates_for_years(3, 0)

 Next, we define a function to get the pricing data from Yahoo Finance API for the ticker, start_date and end_date we pass.
 Closing prices simply refer to the cost of shares at the end of the day, whereas adjusted closing prices take dividends, stock splits, and new stock offerings into account.
 For more information on this, refer to this link: [Adjusted Closing Price: How It Works, Types, Pros & Cons](https://www.investopedia.com/terms/a/adjusted_closing_price.asp).
 For our analysis, we only want prices that are influenced by buyers and sellers, so we want to retrieve adjusted prices.
-In order to make sure all prices are adjusted, we retrieve the Open, High, Low and Close prices and divide all the prices by the *Factor = Close / Adj Close*.
+To to make sure all prices are adjusted, we retrieve the Open, High, Low and Close prices and divide all the prices by the *Factor = Close / Adj Close*.
 Some stocks have multiple classes and so those tickers will have a suffix of class A, B or C. For more information on this, refer to this link: [Dual Class Stock: Definition, Structure, and Controversy](https://www.investopedia.com/terms/d/dualclassstock.asp).
 For those cases, the ticker notation may have a "." or "-" or "/" denoting the suffix.
-Our multi-class Equity tickers were suffixed using "." and Yahoo Finance uses "-" so we will replace the string for thos cases when calling the API funtion.
+Our multi-class Equity tickers were suffixed using "." and Yahoo Finance uses "-" so we will replace the string for thos cases when calling the API function.
 Finally, we check if all the tickers were fetched from our ticker list.

         def create_daily_pricing(ticker, start_date, end_date):